amittle/assignment5_pui/README.md

 ## Extra credit

-The products "Walnut and "Blackberry" are both clickable.
+The products "Walnut" and "Blackberry" are both clickable.
 My website has two product detail pages.